frankframework/frankframework/CONTRIBUTING.md

 ### Setup IntelliJ

-This guide assumes that you are using Intellij Ultimate, because application servers and WAR exploded are not included in the community edition.
+This guide assumes that you are using IntelliJ Ultimate, because application servers and WAR exploded are not included in the community edition.

 - Clone the source any way you like.
 E.g. "New | Project from Version Control", or at the commandline: `git clone git@github.com:frankframework/frankframework.git`
 - If you cloned from the command line, then: From File -> Open...
 Select iaf folder and import it as a Maven project.